-Even though this might be the dream for a lot of people, at this point in our life it’s just not something we can bring myself to do for many reasons.
+Even though this might be the dream for a lot of people, at this point in our life it’s just not something we can bring ourselves to do for many reasons.

-Instead, I like to think we have perfected the art of travelling the world while still maintaining a 9 to 5 day job.
+Instead, we like to think that we’ve perfected the art of travelling the world while still maintaining a 9 to 5 day job.

 Always make sure you have secured a new job before quitting your current one, you don’t want to be irresponsible or unemployed, and quitting without a new opportunity will not help your holiday savings.